MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 While
 it is possible
 to use `Sys.setenv`
-to define an environment variable. a better method is to define it in an `.Renviron` file.
+to define an environment variable a better method is to define it in an `.Renviron` file.